Pregnancy isn’t always glamorous.

 You might also find in later pregnancy that smaller meals more frequently are the most comfortable way to go anyway.

-Stress doesn’t cause IBS, but it can definitely make the symptoms worse (because they often come from the connection between the brain and the gut).
+And this is because they often come from the connection between the brain and the gut.

 - Having a massage (or whatever else self-care looks like to you)